Sereni/fsr-pad-guide/README.md

 * A — an analog pin which measures voltage.
 * FSR — the FSR is connected with two wires, off-picture.
 * R — the pulldown resistor that prevents short-circuiting.
-* GND — ground pin on the board.
+* GND — the ground pin on the board.

 ![](fsr-circuit.jpg)